 Tarlton Law Library has a long history of specialized publications.
-Three series are produced in Special Collections: The Legal History Series, The Oral History Series, and the Faculty Publications Newsletter.
+Information about two of these productions, The Legal History Series and The Oral History Series, may be found below.

 The Legal History Series